 You need to complete your registration in order to officially become a Canterbury Christ Church University student and start your studies.

-Your course team can also start to make firm plans for your arrival, such as setting you up on Blackboard, the university’s Virtual Learning Environment and preparing your individual student timetable (where applicable).
+Your course team can also start to make firm plans for your arrival, such as setting you up on Blackboard, the University’s Virtual Learning Environment and preparing your individual student timetable (where applicable).

 When we are ready for you to register, you’ll receive two emails within 24 hours of one another.
 These emails will both be sent to the personal email address that you supplied as part of your application.
+Please note that the i-zone cannot provide exact dates or a timeframe on when re-registration invites will be sent out as this can vary depending on course and personal situation.

-Email 1 will have this subject line:
+Email one will have this subject line:

 This email includes instructions for logging into MyRecord, where you will need to provide us with further information about you and your history, plus confirmation of your identity.

-Email 2 will have this subject line:
+Email two will have this subject line:

 This email tells you how to set up your student email account and username which you'll need to log in to your online services once you have registered.